-Auburn Regional Medical Center was purchased in 1982 by a subsidiary of Universal Health Services, Inc, one of the largest health care management companies in the nation.
+Auburn Regional Medical Center was purchased in 1982 by a subsidiary of Universal Health Services, Inc, a large health care management company.
 Construction began on a two-story diagnostic services addition with an additional 29 beds.
 The diagnostic center provided new and more efficient space for radiology, nuclear medicine, ultrasound, laboratory, MRI, mammography and cardiopulmonary services and included a cardiac catheterization unit, which was completed in the spring of 1983.

 An expansion and renovation of the obstetrical department was launched toward the end of 1988.
 A new emergency services department was completed in 1992.

 In October 2002, Auburn Regional added a 107,300 square-foot, four- story patient tower on the corner of North Division and First Street in Auburn, at the approximate cost of $16 million.
 This addition includes inpatient and outpatient surgery centers, a new Family Birth Center, 51 new medical surgical beds, an expanded Emergency Services Department and a larger more convenient admitting area.